 Taylor Made Blog

-Taylor Tucker is a recent alumna with a BS in engineering mechanics.
+Taylor Tucker is a 2017 alumna with a B.S. in engineering mechanics.
 She loves flying, music, sports, and being outside.
-She plans to pursue a master's degree in mechanical engineering with a research focus on fluid mechanics.
+In 2019, she began pursuing a research-based master’s degree through the DELTA program at Illinois' College of Education.

 09/30/15 - Tracing the growth of Illinois

 10/05/15 - Views of MechSE: October gallery